vmware/container-service-extension/docs/ENT-PKS.md

     --authorities clients.read,clients.write,clients.secret,scim.read,scim.write,pks.clusters.manage`
     * Log in to PKS: `pks login -a https://${PKS_UAA_URL}:9021  -k --client-name test --client-secret xx`
     * Input credentials in pks.yaml
+* Why OpenID connect feature needs to remain disabled in Enterprise PKS?
+    * This authentication mechanism by default applies to all clusters in Enterprise PKS.
+    That means, once enabled it inherently breaks multi-tenancy model CSE is trying establish.
+* Why should you avoid Pay-as-you-go models for those organizational vdc(s) powered by Enterprise PKS?
+    * With Pay-as-you-go- model, vCD does not auto-set any upper limits for compute on vSphere resource-pools.
+And as CSE heavily relies on vSphere to account for compute resource usage, it completely breaks the CSE mechanism of accounting for compute resource usage of tenants.
 * Are Enterprise PKS based clusters visible in vCD UI?
     * This functionality is not available yet.
      Enterprise PKS based clusters can only be managed via CSE-CLI as of today.